-This term export derives from the conceptual meaning as to ship the goods and services out of the port of a country.
-The seller of such goods and services is referred to as an "exporter" who is based in the country of export whereas the overseas based buyer is referred to as an "importer".
-In International Trade, "exports" refers to sel ing goods and services produced in the home country to other markets.
+The previous study unit has been used to expose to the realm of import substitution industrialization.
+Relatedly, this unit is intended to discuss the other side of international trade as a policy evolved overtime by some nations particularly in third world to encourage exports of their commodities towards generating foreign exchange (forex) earnings.
+The term "export" derives from the conceptual meaning as to ship the goods and services out of the port of a country.
+You can understand that in this wise, the seller of such goods and services is referred to as an "exporter" who is based in the country of export whereas the overseas based buyer is referred to as an "importer".

+You have learned from earlier study units that in International Trade, "exports" refer to selling goods and services produced in the home country to other markets.
+Hence in the process of exports of goods and services by one country to other countries, some revenue will be generated in foreign currencies, which in totoality is regarded as froeign echange earnings in favour of exporting country.
 Export of commercial quantities of goods normally requires involvement of the customs authorities in both the country of export and the country of import.
 The advent of small trades over the internet such as through Amazon and eBay have largely bypassed the involvement of Customs in many countries because of the low individual values of these trades.

-Nonetheless, these small exports are still subject to legal restrictions applied by the country of export.
 An export's counterpart is an import.
+You will learn more of this in this study unit subsequently.

-• Define and state what export is al about;

-- · Explain the historical background and process of export; and - Mention the export strategy and ways of exporting.
+- Discuss what export is all about; - Analyze the historical background and process of export; - Discuss the export strategy and ways of exporting; - Demonstarte how coutries do promote exports; and - Analyze the challenges involved in exporting.